 How to use

-Mavyret comes in tablets that you swallow.
+Mavyret comes as oral tablets and oral pellets.
 You should take Mavyret with food.

 How often to use